TnTomato/flask_restbuilder/README.rst

 About Project
 -------------

-Use command ``easyflask start`` to create a project:
+Use command ``flask_restbuilder start`` to create a project:

 .. code-block:: text

-    path/to/project: easyflask start
+    path/to/project: flask_restbuilder start
-    What is your project's name? [myeasyflask]: myproject Where you want to create?(empty to current dir) [path/to/project]:
+    What is your project's name? [myproject]: myproject Where you want to create?(empty to current dir) [path/to/project]:
     Your project's modules(use whitespace to split) [mymodule]: app1 app2
     Need swagger support?(y/n) [y]: